t9md/vim-smalls/README.md

 # Simply put cursor with search.

-Sarch and jump with easmotion.
+Sarch and jump with easymotion.

 If you don't like this plugin?
 It's ok, there are a lot of plugins like bellow.

 * [easy_motion](https://github.com/Lokaltog/vim-easymotion)
 * [clever-f](https://github.com/rhysd/clever-f.vim)